FarukOzderim/cmpe492-Transcriptomics_Analysis/README.md

 # cmpe492-GEM

-Deseq2 and functional analysis over a diet data
+Deseq2 and functional analysis over a diet data on mus musculus.

 _By FarukOzderim_